8ft0/study-guide/docs/linux/admin/systemd.md

       sudo systemctl set-default graphical.target
       ```

-By using this cheat sheet, new starters can effectively manage system services using `systemd`, ensuring proper operation and configuration of essential system services.
+By using this study sheet, new starters can effectively manage system services using `systemd`, ensuring proper operation and configuration of essential system services.